 There are many reasons why you could be suffering from bad breath.

 The number one cause is inside your mouth.
 If you have untreated gum disease, tooth decay, infection and/or poor oral hygiene, this can lead to bad breath.
-Inside the mouth counts for 75.8% of the causes.
+The culprit can also be gum disease, mouth infection or diet.

-Another cause is other medical problems.
-It can be coming from your blood stream out into your lungs, so that when you breathe out the bad breath comes from the lungs.
+Bad breath can also be coming from your blood stream into your lungs, causing bad breath when you breath out.
 It can also be coming through your nose, from your sinuses.
-Both of these account for about 4.5% of bad breath.
 Things such as sinusitis, uncontrolled diabetes, liver cirrhosis (fruity smell), kidney failure (rotten fish) and starvation can all cause bad breath.
 In these cases it’s important that you seek help from your GP and specialist and see the dentist regularly to help reduce the side-effects of any medical condition.

 How to treat bad breath